 How do we write responsibly about our intergenerational traumas?

-Reading and writing in 2018 – the centenary of the end of World War One – this course considers the timely, intertwined relationship between poetry and historical trauma across the last century.
+This course considers the intertwined relationship between poetry and historical trauma across the last century and into the beginning of the current century.
 Over five sessions, we will ask the following critical questions: Why is poetry such a prevalent form in responses to historical and national trauma?
 What ethical responsibilities do we have when writing about trauma (both our own and others’)?
 How does the poetry of one collective trauma speak to another collective trauma?
 And how do we confront inherited trauma or trauma that does not ‘belong’ to us?
 We will also consider postmemory, a type of intergenerational memory that characterizes second generation survivors of trauma whose own stories are relinquished to make room for the traumatic stories of the preceding generation.
-Although we will make room throughout this course for students who wish to write about their own personal traumas, our primary focus will be to move beyond the personal toward the political implications of writing in response to historical and collective traumas; by reading poets writing about historical, collective traumas, we will strive to write our own way – treading cautiously – in to the messy, aching landscape of the traumatic.
+Although we will leave space throughout this course for students who wish to write about their own personal traumas, our primary focus will be to move beyond the personal toward the political implications of writing in response to historical and collective traumas; by reading poets writing about historical, collective traumas, we will strive to write our own way – treading cautiously – in to the messy, aching landscape of the traumatic.

 More information about how all our online courses work can be found on the Online Courses page.